 - Paper, a pen or pencil, and an exacto knife for the stencil (optional)

-- A black light to check the glow as it's applied (alternatively you could charge the painting with our 9 LED UV flashlight then turn the lights off to check the glow)
+- A black light to check the glow as it's applied.
+Here are two great options from Amazon: American DJ Blacklight Fixture and Sunlite Compact Fluorescent Black Light Bulb.
+Alternatively you could charge the painting with our 9 LED UV flashlight then turn the lights off to check the glow)

 With that I'll hand it over to George!